ethereum-attestation-service/eas-docs-site/docs/welcome.md

 ![EAS Banner](/img/eas-twitter-banner-v2.png)

 ## 👋 Introduction
-**Ethereum Attestation Service (EAS)** is the global base layer for [Attestations](/docs/learn/attestations).
-EAS is a free open-source, decentralized, composable, permissionless, tokenless, **public good** built on Ethereum.
+**Ethereum Attestation Service (EAS)** is the global base layer for [Attestations](/docs/learn/attestations) on the Ethereum blockchain.
+EAS is a free, open-source, decentralized, composable, permissionless, tokenless, and pulic good that enables anyone to create and register unique attestation schemas and use them to make attestations about anything.

-EAS enables anyone to create and register unique attestation schemas and attest with them.
-These schemas define the structure and rules for creating attestations, allowing for interoperability and composability between different attestation protocols and solutions.

-With EAS, users can easily make and verify attestations for any use case, such as attesting to a person's identity or proving ownership of an asset.
-This flexibility and simplicity make EAS a powerful tool for entrepreneurs and developers to build and use attestations for a wide range of applications.
+Whether you need to prove your identity, verify your credentials, or prove ownership of an asset, EAS makes it easy to create and verify attestations in a trustless, secure, and transparent way.
+With EAS, developers can build applications that make use of attestations for a wide range of purposes, from identity verification to supply chain management and beyond.

 ### 🌎 The Global Registry for Attestations
 EAS serves as the base layer where all attestors and innovators can coordinate, create, register, and compose unique attestation schemas.
-This enables interoperability and composability between different attestation protocols and solutions, allowing the attestation layer to grow and change over time.
+This enables interoperability and composability between different attestation protocols and solutions, allowing the attestation layer to grow and evolve over time.

-There are several existing tailor-made on-chain solutions for identity, verifications, claims, and cryptographic proofs.
-Each of these innovations are essential building blocks for specific use cases and communities, but each tailor-made protocol increases fragmentation and limits composability.
-EAS brings them together.
+There are many existing on-chain solutions for identity, verifications, claims, and cryptographic proofs, but each of these protocols is tailored to specific use cases and communities.
+This fragmentation and lack of composability limit the potential of these solutions.
+EAS brings these protocols together, enabling them to work together smoothly and allowing for the creation of new, more powerful attestation solutions.

 ![EAS Stack](/img/eas-stack-v3.png)